Do you have a terrible boss?

 Who is at the mercy of the queen?
 The little value adding pawns

 The simplest, and possibly the most useful “hack” is as simple as that: be(come) great at what you do.
-Become a Linchpin.

 Who do bullies pick on?
 People who can’t defend

-That’s operant conditioning and trust that, like the Pavlov’s dog, he’ll soon think twice before harassing you.
+That’s operant conditioning and trust that, like Pavlov’s dog, he’ll soon think twice before harassing you.

-Just remember: timid reaction calls for harder put downs.
+Just remember: timid reaction calls for harder put-downs.
 Bold moves take the fire out for good.

-People’s Skills: Turn Colleagues Into Allies
+#11.
+Turn Colleagues Into Allies

 Who’s easy to pick on?
 The lonely one with no friends

-Drop hints if needed, but make someone else admit first they can’t stand him.
+Drop hints if needed, but make someone else admit first that they can’t stand the terrible boss.

-Let them vent while you provide the sounding board to their stories.
+Let them vent while you provide the sounding board for their stories.
 Do share your part, but never let your complaints be bigger than theirs.

-“Man, this company/team has such great potential and I love you guys..
+“Man, this company/team has such great potential and I love you guys.
 It is just a pity that ahole is wasting all our potential”.

 Openly mention ahole if you can -you can with MDs- or make it indirectly obvious it’s about him.

-And once most of team hates ahole and loves you, you can start thinking about a possible putsch.
+And once most of the team hates ahole and loves you, you can start thinking about a possible putsch.

-Mindsets: Thanks God For The Bad Boss
+Mindsets: Thank God For The Bad Boss

 Who’s happy in spite of everything?
 You!

+#13.
 Win The Mental War: Act, Don’t React

 He who makes the other react controls the game.

 Don’t ask yourself how to deal with ahole then, think how hard it will be for ahole to deal with you instead.

 This is mostly a mental attitude of course.

 Do not allow anyone to drag you down or spoil your mood.
-This is your mind, this your own f@c**ng turf, YOU call the shots there:
+This is your mind, this is your own f@c**ng turf, YOU call the shots there:

 - Ask empowering questions

-- Imagine of the day you’ll sink him
+- Envision the day you’ll sink him

 - Smile at how much better you’re becoming thanks to him